 A fixed annuity is like a CD sold by an insurance company.
 It ties up your money and provides a guaranteed return over a period of time.
 This can be as little as two years or until your death.

-With some annuities, you pay a lump sum up front and start getting income immediately.
-With others, you pay into the annuity over time and it starts paying out on a certain date, such as when you retire.
-Annuity contracts can be very complex, so it’s important to read them carefully.
+With some annuities, you pay a lump sum upfront and get income immediately.
+With others, you pay into the annuity over time, and it starts paying out on a certain date, such as when you retire.
+Annuity contracts can be very complex, so reading them carefully is important.

 Fixed annuities provide a safe, guaranteed income.
 However, their returns are fairly low and may not keep pace with inflation.
 Also, they tie up your money for a long time.
-If you need to cash in your annuity early, you’re likely to pay a penalty.
+You will likely pay a penalty if you need to cash in your annuity early.

 - Risk: Fairly low — safer than common stock but riskier than bonds